 Many products containing coconut oil are safe to apply to the facial area.
 People can find moisturizers, scrubs, and after-sun relief.
 Some brands also create products that may benefit individuals with eczema and are safe to use for people who wear contact lenses.

-However, coconut oil can clog pores, so it may not suit a person with greasy or acne-prone skin.
+However, coconut oil can clog pores, so it may not suit someone with oily or acne-prone skin.